 Our laws should protect the constitutionally guaranteed freedoms of every citizen, no matter who they are.
-And every person should be treated with dignity and respect.
+And every person has dignity and should be treated with respect.
 But some groups are promoting legislation that would result in significant harm to some of the most vulnerable among us.

 In recent years, government officials and others have used state and local laws to threaten Americans’ freedom.
-The laws are known as SOGI laws because they add “sexual orientation” and “gender identity” as new legally protected classifications.
+The laws are known as SOGI laws because they add “sexual orientation” and “gender identity” to protected class status.

 They’re often put forth under the guise of “tolerance” or “inclusion.”
-But instead of advancing tolerance, when these laws have been adopted at the state and local level, they’ve actually created victims.
-By opening the door to government-mandated discrimination, inequality, and coercion, SOGI laws have stifled our growth toward a more welcoming and pluralistic nation.
+But instead of advancing tolerance, they’ve actually created victims when adopted at the state and local level.
+In fact, they’ve opened the door to government-mandated discrimination, inequality, and coercion, SOGI laws have stifled our growth toward a more welcoming and pluralistic nation.

-It should come as no surprise, then, that in light of these laws’ mounting harmful consequences, all but one state have declined to enact them over the past decade.
+It should come as no surprise, then, that in light of these laws’ mounting harmful consequences, most states have declined to enact them over the past decade.
 But rather than admit such legislation harms and violates Americans’ most basic rights and the best of our nation’s traditions, SOGI law proponents have doubled down and raised their efforts to a national scale.

 Two federal proposals currently threaten freedom for all.